Assassin's Creed (film): Plot

 In 1492 Andalusia, during the Granada War, Aguilar de Nerha is accepted into the Assassin Brotherhood and assigned to protect Prince Ahmed de Granada from the Templar Order.
-In 1986, adolescent Callum "Cal" Lynch finds his mother killed by his father, Joseph, a modern-day Assassin.
+In 1986, adolescent Callum "Cal" Lynch finds his mother Mary killed by his father, Joseph, an Assassin.
 Gunmen led by Alan Rikkin, CEO of the Templars' Abstergo Foundation, arrive to capture Joseph, who persuades his son to escape.

 In 2016, Cal is sentenced to death for murdering a pimp, but Abstergo fakes his execution and takes him to their research facility in Madrid.
-He is told the Templars are searching for an Apple of Eden, one of many artifacts built by a long-lost civilization, in order to eliminate violence by using the Apple's code to control humanity's free will.
-Sofia, Alan's daughter and the head scientist, reveals that Cal is a descendant of Aguilar, the last person confirmed to be in possession of the Apple.
-She puts Cal in the Animus, a machine which allows him to relive (and the scientists to observe) Aguilar's genetic memories, so that Abstergo can learn the Apple's whereabouts.
+The Templars are after an Apple of Eden, an artifact built by a long-lost civilization.
+Using the Apple's code, they can control humanity's free will and eliminate violence.
+Cal is a descendant of Aguilar, the last person confirmed to be in possession of the Apple.
+Sofia, Alan's daughter and the head scientist, puts Cal in the Animus, a machine which allows him to relive (and the scientists to observe) Aguilar's genetic memories, so that Abstergo can learn the Apple's whereabouts.

-In 1492, Aguilar and his partner, Maria, are deployed to rescue Ahmed, who has been kidnapped by the Templar Grand Master Tomas de Torquemada, to coerce Ahmed's father, Sultan Muhammad XII, to surrender the Apple.
-Aguilar and Maria intercept the Templars, but are overpowered and captured by Torquemada's enforcer, Ojeda.
-Cal is quickly pulled out of the Animus by Sofia.
+In 1492, Aguilar and his partner, María, are deployed to rescue Ahmed, who has been kidnapped by the Templar Grand Master Tomas de Torquemada, to coerce Ahmed's father, Sultan Muhammad XII, to surrender the Apple.
+Aguilar and María intercept the Templars, but are overpowered and captured by Torquemada's enforcer, Ojeda.
+Sofia then pulls Cal out of the Animus.